 \subsubsection{Theme-specific Emotion Bias}

 To evaluate theme-specific emotion bias in targeted gender-related messages, we choose two themes: Future Generation and Support Climate Policy.
-Then, we classify the emotion of each LLM generated targeted message using off-the-shelf emotion classifier GoEmotions released by Google which has $27$ fine-grained emotion classes + neutral \cite{demszky2020goemotions}.
+Then, we classify the emotion of each LLM-generated targeted message using off-the-shelf emotion classifier GoEmotions released by Google which has $27$ fine-grained emotion classes + neutral \cite{demszky2020goemotions}.
 Finally, we conduct statistical t-tests on emotion percentages in theme-specific male and female messages to report significance levels.
 Results are shown in App. \ref{app:emo_gender}.
-Overall, the results indicate that CRG systems do not only differ in lexical salience across gender, but also systematically reproduce stereotypical emotional framings: { \textit{men are framed as rational approver of policy, while women are framed through emotional or caring expressions}}.
-To evaluate ttheme-specific emotion bias in targeted age-related messages, we choose two themes: Economy and Patriotism.
+The results suggest gender-differentiated emotional framing, with male-targeted messages more often emphasizing policy approval and female-targeted messages more often expressing emotional or caring language.
+To evaluate theme-specific emotion bias in targeted age-related messages, we choose two themes: Economy and Patriotism.
 We conduct paired t-tests on emotion percentages in theme-specific messages (details in App. \ref{app:emo_age}).